The Ultimate Gin Library- Saffron Gin

 Distillery: Boudier, Dijon, France

 Gabriel Boudier is well known for their highly acclaimed product Crème de Cassis de Dijon.
-It is a known fact that France’s highest decoration – the Legion d’honneur was claimed by this this product.
+It is a known fact that France’s highest decoration – the Legion d’honneur was claimed by this product.

 Saffron is not much used in producing gin today and Diplome and Cadenhead’s Old Raj Gin may be the only other gins which uses saffron as an ingredient.